-Specific Plan, permissible types of Public Art include, but are not limited to, sculptures, paintings, graphic arts, mosaics, photographs, fountains, decorative arts, and the preservation of historical or cultural resources.
+- f.
+Construction and material standards for Public Art set forth in the "Public Art" provisions of Section V of the Specific Plan.
+Pursuant to the Specific Plan, permissible types of Public Art include, but are not limited to, sculptures, paintings, graphic arts, mosaics, photographs, fountains, decorative arts, and the preservation of historical or cultural resources.
 The Specific Plan also requires that artwork be constructed of durable, long-lasting materials that can withstand outdoor display and require low maintenance.
 Recommended materials include bronze, stainless steel, high-grade aluminum or hard stones.
-In addition, the Specific Plan states that artworks incorporating water features must be designed so that the artwork can stand on its own should the water cease to function properly.

-- 4. Location.
+In addition, the Specific Plan states that artworks incorporating water features must be designed so that the artwork can stand on its own should the water cease to function properly. - 4.
+Location.
 A description and depiction of the locations where Public Art is anticipated to be installed and standards for locating Public Art.
 Consistent with the Specific Plan, Public Art installations (i) should be located in places that are open and easily accessible to the public; (ii) should be prominently placed within the Property; (iii) should be oriented toward the pedestrian experience of the Project and/or located within the Village Park; and (iv) should not be sited near monument signs, walls, benches, or utility boxes, since these structures may block viewing the art and diminish the aesthetic value of the artwork. - 5.
 Criteria for Selection of Artists.
-A description of how artists commissioned to create or fabricate original art for the Project will be selected and the criteria that will be used to select artists.
+A description of how artists commissioned to create or fabricate original art for the Project willshall be selected and the criteria that willshall be used to select artists.
 Pursuant to the Specific Plan, artists selected must have experience in design concepts, fabrication, installation and long-term durability of large-scale outdoor artworks, and be approved by the City's Planning Agency prior to selection.
 Owner may, but is not required, to include a list of proposed artists and their qualifications as part of the Conceptual Project Art Program. - 6.
 Drawings and Illustrations.
 Owner is encouraged to include concept drawings, illustrations, and/or visual examples depicting the type, nature, size, scale, and location of the types of Public Art envisioned by the Conceptual Project Art Program.
 At Owner's option, Owner may include illustrations of specific proposed Public Art installations. - 7.
 Phasing Plan.
 A phasing plan for the funding and installation of Public Art. - a.
-The phasing plan shall provide for the funding and installation of Public Art on the Property within timeframes consistent with the anticipated phasing of the Project components and infrastructure and shall establish outside dates within the Term of the Development Agreement by which Public Art installations at specified locations or areas of the Property will be completed.
+The phasing plan shall provide for the funding and installation of Public Art on the Property within timeframes consistent with the anticipated phasing of the Project components and infrastructure and shall establish outside dates within the Term of the Development Agreement by which Public Art installations at specified locations or areas of the Property will shall be completed.
 At a minimum, the phasing plan shall ensure that Public Art with a minimum value equal to or exceeding the amount of Owner's Accrued Actual Art Obligation attributable to the Project components Owner is required to Develop in Phase One shall be installed prior to the date Owner is required to Complete Construction of such required Phase One components pursuant to Subsection 5.4.1 of the Development Agreement.